 Child Car Seats

-Like helmets, car seats are really only meant to protect in one accident.
-But damaged car seats are common; a survey found that one in ten have been in an accident.
+Like helmets, car seats are really only meant to protect in one collision.
+But damaged car seats are common; a survey found that one in 10 have been in a crash.
 Plus, car seat technology improves each year.
 Keep your car clean inside and out with these awesome cleaning tricks.

 l i g h t p o e t/Shutterstock